Merslake/clock/README.md

 It tells the time; tempus fugit.

 ## Why is it structured like this?

 Part of a series of super simple, single page, static HTML projects that were designed to run on my university's limited web infrastructure.
-Conditions needed to satsify
+Conditions needed to satisfy:
-- Files needed to be all-in-one
+- Files can't reference each other (even in same directory)
+- Static, read only web pages
 - No databases
-- Np dynamic elements

 ## Cool features?

-Light and dark mode.
-Spinny logo thing.
+- Light and dark mode
+- Spinny logo thing